zhanziyang/vue-croppa/README.md

 ## To Do List

 - [ ] File type filter on drag and drop.
 Add a `file-type-mismatch` event.
+- [ ] Keep default scrolling behavior when there is no image.
 - [x] Fix remove button shadow.
 - [x] Deprecation warning of unnecessary `initial-image-load` and `initial-image-error` events.
 - [ ] Add a method `hasImage()` to represent whether currently there is a image.